tomiia/bazar/youtube-dl/README.md

 # Youtube-dl PKGBUILD (for Archlinux) script.

-This script creates a PKGBUILD for youtube-dl and then build it.
+Those scripts creates a PKGBUILD for youtube-dl and then build it. v2 version can use a .hold file to block youtube-dl updates

 You'll need python(3) and python-setuptools.